home-assistant/developers.home-assistant/docs/bluetooth.md

 ### Fetching the bleak `BLEDevice` from the `address`

-Integrations should avoid the overhead of starting an additional scanner to resolve the address may call the `bluetooth.async_ble_device_from_address` API, which returns a `BLEDevice` if the `bluetooth` integration scanner has recently seen the device.
-The integration MUST fall back to connecting via the `address` if the `BLEDevice` is unavailable.
+Integrations should avoid the overhead of starting an additional scanner to resolve the address by calling the `bluetooth.async_ble_device_from_address` API, which returns a `BLEDevice` if any configured `bluetooth` scanner can reach the device.

 Suppose the integration wants to receive data from `connectable` and non-connectable controllers.
 In that case, it can exchange the `BLEDevice` for a `connectable` one when it wants to make an outgoing connection as long as at least one `connectable` controller is in range.